Li999m/EventAggregation/README.md

 # EventAggregation
-Event aggregation for Audit Rrails in Clinics
+Event aggregation for Audit Trails in Clinics